Gothic architecture

-Gothic architecture (or pointed architecture) is an architectural style that was prevalent in Europe from the late 12th to the 16th century, during the High and Late Middle Ages, surviving into the 17th and 18th centuries in some areas.
+Gothic architecture is an architectural style that was prevalent in Europe from the late 12th to the 16th century, during the High and Late Middle Ages, surviving into the 17th and 18th centuries in some areas.
 It evolved from Romanesque architecture and was succeeded by Renaissance architecture.
 It originated in the Île-de-France and Picardy regions of northern France.
 The style at the time was sometimes known as opus Francigenum (lit.
 'French work'); the term Gothic was first applied contemptuously during the later Renaissance, by those ambitious to revive the architecture of classical antiquity.

-The defining design element of Gothic architecture is the pointed or ogival arch.
+The defining design element of Gothic architecture is the pointed arch.
 The use of the pointed arch in turn led to the development of the pointed rib vault and flying buttresses, combined with elaborate tracery and stained glass windows.

 At the Abbey of Saint-Denis, near Paris, the choir was reconstructed between 1140 and 1144, drawing together for the first time the developing Gothic architectural features.
 In doing so, a new architectural style emerged that emphasized verticality and the effect created by the transmission of light through stained glass windows.